nix-community/crystal2nix/README.md

 ## Testing

-Unit Tests
+crystal2nix includes various test cases to ensure the reliability and functionality of the tool.
+These are categorized into offline unit tests.

-These tests can  run offline and thus within the nix sandbox without network connectivity.
+Offline Unit Tests: These tests can be run within the Nix sandbox without requiring network connectivity.

 `make check`

-These commands ensure that your changes are tested thoroughly before being pushed to the repository.

-`make test-all`
-These command helps use to test both the offline test cases and the integrated test cases together.

-`make test-online`
-These command helps you to only test the integrated test cases .
+Helps you test offline test cases.

 ## Development